butyi/radioplayer/README.md

     In this case, to prevent "cannot open, device busy" error, set Overlap parameters to zero in config.
 See [this topic][1].
 - Set device audio output to 3.5mm jack by select 'Headphone' in raspi-config.
   Check it by `amixer` to see which is the current output.
 In my case `Simple mixer control 'Headphone',0`.
+  Note that while there is connected HDMI monitor with integrated sound, Raspberry Pi may put music to monitor and not to 3.5mm jack.
+  But when I removed the monitor (stand-alone operation), music came out on 3.5mm jack.
 - Volume setting
   - `amixer set Headphone -- 96%`
   - minus 10 dB in config.ini